vsingleton/alloy-generator/README.md

 $ ant build-taglibs
 ```

-And it's gonna generate code fore you under the folder [build](build)
+And it's gonna generate code for you under the [build](build) folder.